Forricide/still-feel-alive/Chapter 3.md

 It almost reminds her of a picture she saw once, a place someone had wanted to go -

 "Who are you?
-And *what* are you doing in my apartment?"
+And *what* are you doing in my room?"

 *Shit*.
 "Uh, hi!" she says, turning, "Sorry - I'm not sure why I'm here, either, do I know y-"